 Of all possible 3-gene network motifs with 2 or 3 unidirectional links, we found a strong enrichment of the FFL motif in the networks studied here, which are networks that capture direct TF-TG interactions (Table S1).
 This was previously shown for E. coli (Milo 2002) and S. cerevisiae (Lee et al. 2002).
 Interestingly, we also found that the cascade, uplink, and downlink motifs were consistently and significantly (P-value<0.05) depleted in all four target networks.
 All depleted motifs are a subset of a non-directed 3-node motif with two edges, where one node is connected to two other ones.
 A 3-node motif with two edges was already shown to be significantly depleted in other biological networks, for instance in a protein structure network and a human brain functional network (Mirzasoleiman and Jalili 2011).
 However, how the depletion of the motif might potentially contribute to the function of the gene circuitry, and how it relates to the evolution of gene regulatory networks remains to be answered.

 We found that FFL is the only motif with a positive Z-score, meaning it is enriched.
 We calculated how many of FFL-motifs share common nodes with each other, and found that this number ranges from 99.1 % in the E. coli GRN to 100% in S. cerevisiae (Table 1).
-Thus, almost all FFLs are part of the largest connected component in the most complete experimental GRNs known to date, yet the fraction of nodes that participate in FFL motifs rangesd from 27% to 37.4%.
+After that, we calculated the fraction of nodes that participate in FFL motifs and found out that it ranges from 27% to 37.4%.
 This inspired us to develop a GRN generation algorithm that attaches nodes that form FFL motifs to this degree.
-For each GRN we also calculated the average edges per node, here referred to as sparsity, and in- and out-degree, these values were used as targets when developing the algorithm.
+For each GRN we also calculated the average edges per node, here referred to as sparsity, and in- and out-degree, these values were used as targets when mimicking GRNs.

 Each regulatory interaction in the FFL motif could be either positive or negative, i.e. activating or inhibiting, resulting in eight different types that can act as e.g. accelerators, delay-generators or pulsers (Mangan and Alon 2003), resulting in different dynamics of gene circuits.
 Given the wide variety of FFL types and their importance to GRN dynamics, an unsigned in silico GRN graph needs a large number of FFLs to accommodate these.
 A combination of the eight signed types of FFL motifs will in turn reflect a realistic flow of GRN circuits.

-We generated a set of GRNs of different sizes in a range from 500 to 1500 nodes, 10 replicates for each size, using five different algorithms: FFLatt (developed in present study), GeneNetWeaver (Schaffter, Marbach, and Floreano 2011), and the modified NetworkX directed scale-free graph algorithm (Bollobás et al, 2003) so it could control for network sparsity.
-In addition, we generated GRNs with the sprand Matlab function including cycles, “RandG”, and by randomly sampling a set number of edges from all possible edges in a given network size with the constraint that any new edge samples can not create a cycle, “DAG”.
+We generated a set of GRNs of different sizes in a range from 500 to 1500 nodes, 10 replicates for each size, using five different algorithms: FFLatt , GNW (Schaffter, Marbach, and Floreano 2011), NetworkX graph RandG, and DAG.
 For each algorithm we estimated four properties: the number of nodes that participate in FFL-motifs, network sparsity, average in- and out- degree within the network.
 We repeated these simulations for all organisms, as all four transcriptional databases have different graph properties.
 The results of our simulations for the E.coli graph are shown in Figure 6, and for other organisms in Supplementary materials (Fig. S2, Fig. S3, Fig. S4).